nicnocquee/release-to-project-action/README.md

           organization: my-org # Optional, remove for user projects
           status-field-name: "Status" # Optional, default is "Status"
           target-status: "Deployed to Production" # Optional, default is "Done"
+          release-url: ${{ inputs.releaseUrl }}
+          release-notes: ${{ inputs.releaseNotes }}
 ```

+The `workflow_dispatch` event is used to trigger the action manually.
+In this case, you can provide the `release-url` or `release-notes` inputs to process the release notes from a URL or a release event.
+This is useful for testing the action without creating a new release.

 ## Inputs